Summary

 The National Council elections of 1919, the first proportional representation election.
 Source: Historical Dictionary of Switzerland

 Our sister republic on the other side of the Atlantic, however, failed to modernise its electoral system.
-Instead, Democrats and Republicans papered over this flagrant democratic deficit with internal party democratisation: They introduced primaries that politicians had to win in order to run as the party’s candidate in the general election.
+Instead, Democrats and Republicans papered over this flagrant democratic deficit with internal party democratisation: They introduced primaries so that voters could have their say about which candidate their party should nominate to run for president.

-This is important because the incentives in primary elections are very different from those in general elections: In primaries, candidates must first and foremost convince the party base, not the general population.
+The second reason the move to primaries is important is that the incentives in primary elections are very different from those in general elections: In primaries, candidates must first and foremost convince the party base, not the general population.
 As Jonathan Rauch wrote in the Atlantic in 20165: ‘Primary races now tend to be dominated by highly motivated extremists and interest groups, with the perverse result of leaving moderates and broader, less well-organized constituencies underrepresented.’
 You can see this in presidential elections: In the primaries, candidates play to the poles; then in the election, they play to the centre.

 Sort and add loads of money